PureStorage-OpenConnect/pure-fb-openmetrics-exporter/README.md

 ```

-The newly built package can be found in the <kbd>./out/bin</kbd> directory.
+The newly built exporter executable can be found in the <kbd>./out/bin</kbd> directory.

 ### Docker image